clux/modul8/docs/api.md

  Additionally, `require('helpers')` will resolve to the same file if there are no helpers.js in the root of any other domains.
  More information on `require` is available in Readme.md

+### API Chaining

+ As indicated by the previous example, the modul8 API is controlled by chaining methods together.
+While most chaining APIs can be read linearly, we apply extra indentation when we break into an - under the cover - subclass (e.g. at the `.data()` above).
+If only one method is chained on a subclass, we sometimes write it on the same line.

+ While actually applying this extra indentation obviously won't change anything programmatically, we feel it makes reading it more semantic.
+ We recommend sticking to this notation as subclass methods from different subclasses often have identical names.
+ Regardless, the API will warn you if you try to apply non-subclass methods after having broken out from them, so you should not be able to do anything wrong.

 ### Adding Libraries

  Not every JavaScript library is CommonJS compatible, and you also just want to keep exporting jQuery to window since it is so heavily intwined with